 Our program benefits from a combination of academic affiliation with Michigan State University College of Human Medicine and education through two different private practice radiology groups, Advanced Radiology Services and Kent Radiology.
 This relationship allows us to offer all of the advantages of a large medical school, including research opportunities and educational support, with the freedoms that community-based clinical programs can provide without the constraints of a traditional hierarchical academic structure.
 Our residents remain the primary focus of our educational efforts, and our faculty are well-supported in their teaching endeavors by their respective private practice groups.
 Faculty-to-resident teaching ratio and potential case volumes are incredibly favorable.
 Board pass rates remain above the national average, and our residents go on to obtain fellowships at many excellent institutions and programs upon their completion of residency.

 The two private practice experiences also offer opportunities to interface with different groups and styles of practice.
 Advanced Radiology Services (ARS) is a much larger group with over 150 board-certified radiologists, the largest group of subspecialized radiologists in the state of Michigan.
 Subspecialty-trained radiologists work with residents in all clinical sections.
-ARS radiologists staff the resident rotations at Corewell Health West, including those at the Helen DeVos Children’s Hospital.
+ARS radiologists staff the resident rotations at Corewell Health in West Michigan, including those at the Helen DeVos Children’s Hospital.
 With more than 10 hospitals in the health system and dozens of ambulatory sites, the case volume easily exceeds 1 million studies annually.

 Lastly, beyond the typical radiology training, our residents select a non-interpretive track at the end of their R1 year to supplement their clinical education.
 Those tracks include research, clinical education, artificial intelligence/informatics, quality improvement, advocacy, leadership, and business/entrepreneurship.
 The non-interpretive track consists of one-on-one faculty mentorship and a capstone project to be presented in the R4 year.
 Time is allotted for both faculty and residents to engage in these tracks and other scholarly activities.